K7MDL2/IC-705-BLE-Serial-Example/README.md

 _________________________________________________________________________________

-Demonstrates how to connect to the Icom IC-705 using 1 of 3 methods.
-Most BT connections to the IC-705 to date (Aug 2024) have been made using BT classic SPP.
-With the newer MStack Core3, which uses an ESP32-S3, it does not support BT classic SPP, only has WiFi and BT5 compatible BLE.

 ### Connection methods:

+The IC-705 uses 1 of 4 connection methods for CI-V data - WiFi (WAN), BT Classic, BLE and USB Host mode.
+The newer MStack CoreS3, which uses an ESP32-S3, only supports BLE and not BT Classic.
+The Core2 supports both.
+Core Basic is BT Classic only.
+All models support WiFi but I am not using WiFi today.

 1. Bluetooth Low Energy (BLE) Serial Port Profile for CI-V control.
 This is a modified version of work done in 2018 a https://github.com/ThingEngineer/ESP32_BLE_client_uart with changes from a scanner example to (re) discover and reconnect continuously.
 The ESP32-S3 does not have BT Classic SPP so BLE or USB Host is necessary.
 The IC-705 BT CI-V connect sequence appears to be undocumented but a precious few clues were found online combined with lots of test observations to get a working setup on BLE.
 This build seems to be stable now but it is still early days with an undocumented interface.
 Please raise issues with test scenario when a problem is observed.
 I tested this on a M5Stack Core3 SE which is based on a ESP32-S3.